 For Local Nature Reserves see www.bristol.gov.uk/LocalNatureReserves

 You can see all of Bristol’s Parks and Green Spaces on the Council’s mapping system, click on the image or link below.
-You will need to zoom in on the map to see the parks which appear as areas of green shading.
+Parks appear with shading to show the parks type (eg natural green space is brown, formal space is pink) and a green border.
+The links take you to Castle Park in the centre of the City, move around the map to see other parks.
 Zoom in further to see the locations of park facilities.